 The second thing to know is your audience really well.
 Being a nonprofit organization, you have no extra funds to waste.
 So make sure you do your research on the audience well before you send them anything.

 This way, your direct mails only reach the right people—the ones who can actually help.

 The third piece of advice from PostGrid would be keeping and maintaining the storytelling tone in your message.

 We totally understand that your hands would be itching to include the numbers and stats about your organization’s achievements and how nonprofits work.
 But hold your itch.
 They’re not going to work here.
 Stories are the way to go.

 Another thing to note is that the envelope would be the first thing your audience will see unless you’re sending a postcard.
-And that’s why making it compelling enough is your first job if you want your busy readers to take the time, open, and read it.
+And that’s why making it compelling enough is your first job if you want your busy readers to take the time, open it, and read it.